tomarus/cs-terraingen/README.md

 Just play around and have fun !

 Thanks to other modders for their work on UI code.
-Kudos to https://github.com/lxteo/Cities-Skylines-Mapper https://github.com/bernardd/Crossings and https://github.com/AlexanderDzhoganov/Skylines-FPSCamera
+Kudos to [Cities-Skylines-Mapper](https://github.com/lxteo/Cities-Skylines-Mapper) [Crossings](https://github.com/bernardd/Crossings) and [Skylines-FPSCamera](https://github.com/AlexanderDzhoganov/Skylines-FPSCamera)

-This mod was basically inspired by http://www.bluh.org/code-the-diamond-square-algorithm/ and an excellent explanation can be found here: http://www.playfuljs.com/realistic-terrain-in-130-lines/
+This mod was basically inspired by [Charles Randall](http://www.bluh.org/code-the-diamond-square-algorithm/) and another excellent explanation is from [Hunter Loftis](http://www.playfuljs.com/realistic-terrain-in-130-lines/)

-Learn more on the diamond square algorithm: http://en.wikipedia.org/wiki/Diamond-square_algorithm and http://www.gameprogrammer.com/fractal.html
+Learn more on the [diamond square algorithm](http://en.wikipedia.org/wiki/Diamond-square_algorithm) and on [Gameprogrammer.com](http://www.gameprogrammer.com/fractal.html)

 If you find bugs or have feedback let me know!